-If you are one of the millions of people filling out a March Madness bracket this week, you are more likely to become an astronaut than you are to pick all the winners.
+If you are one of the millions of people who filled out a March Madness bracket, you are more likely to become an astronaut than you are to pick all the winners.
 The best odds are 1 in 128 billion according to the NCAA!

 Yet we still play and accept that we simply want to pick the most winners.
 That’s how you win the pool.
 You win by minimizing your losses.
 It’s all on paper, and the results are in the hands of the teams who are playing.
 But this mindset can translate to our real work, to what we can control.
 The way we approach March Madness can improve our productivity.